ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * REQ1 - Specify the format and encoding of 'scope'.
 This includes defining the set of possible roles and their identifiers, as well as the corresponding encoding to use in the scope entries according to the used scope format: see {{sec-format-scope}} and {{ssec-auth-req}}.

-* REQ2 - If the AIF format of 'scope' is used, register its specific instance of "Toid" and "Tperm" as Media Type parameters and a corresponding Content-Format, as per the guidelines in {{I-D.ietf-ace-aif}}: see {{ssec-iana-AIF-registry}} and {{ssec-iana-coap-content-format-registry}}.
+* REQ2 - If the AIF format of 'scope' is used, register its specific instance of "Toid" and "Tperm" as Media Type parameters and a corresponding Content-Format, as per the guidelines in {{RFC9237}}: see {{ssec-iana-AIF-registry}} and {{ssec-iana-coap-content-format-registry}}.

 * REQ3 - if used, specify the acceptable values for 'sign\_alg': values from the "Value" column of the "COSE Algorithms" registry {{COSE.Algorithms}}.